Sakshisrivastava123/Job-Screening-AI-Project/README.md

 ## Overview

+The recruitment process often involves manually reviewing numerous job descriptions (JDs) and CVs, which can be time-consuming and prone to human error.
+The goal of this project is to develop a multi-agentic AI system that can automatically read and summarize job descriptions (JDs), match candidate qualifications with the JD, shortlist candidates, and send interview requests based on the match .

 The JOB SCREENING AI is a multi-agent AI application designed to streamline the recruitment process.
 It automates the tasks of summarizing job descriptions, extracting data from CVs, matching candidates with job requirements, shortlisting candidates, and sending interview requests.

 ## Features